Using machine learning to predict strategic infield positioning using statcast data and contextual feature engineering.

 A collection of posts from the Freakonomics blog strung together into a greater narrative.
 A nice mix of incentive schemes, economic ramblings, and musings on irrational behavior.

 Thinking in Bets – Annie Duke

 A poker professional’s take on training yourself to think rationally and probabilistically.

 This book came to my attention because people were arguing about it on Twitter.
 Duckworth’s research attempts to measure people’s level of grittiness.
 I didn’t find it very useful or interesting.

 The Book: Playing the Percentages in Baseball - Tango, Lichtman and Dolphin

 I was lucky enough to work with Tango while working as a statistician at MLB.
-This book is essentially the bible for a modern-day sabermetrician, answering baseball’s most fundamental strategic questions with cold hard data.
+This book is essentially the bible for a modern-day sabermetrician, answering baseball’s most fundamental strategic questions with an empirial approach and interpretable models.

 Superforecasting: the Art and Science of Prediction — Phillip Tetlock